JumaJuiceTime/CairnHack/Blood Moon's Gaze/players-guide/core-rules.md

 Each of the three **Attributes** are used in different circumstances.
 (See **Saves**, below.)

 - **Strength (STR)**: Used for saves requiring physical power, like lifting gates, bending bars, resisting poison, etc.
-- **Dexterity (DEX)**: Used for saves requiring poise, speed, reflexes, dodging, climbing, sneaking, balancing, etc.
+- **Agility (AGL)**: Used for saves requiring poise, speed, reflexes, dodging, climbing, sneaking, balancing, etc.
-- **Willpower (WIL)**: Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.
+- **Presence (PRS)**: Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, etc.
+- **Spirit (SPI)**: Used for saves requiring strength of mind, and manipulating spells, etc.

 ## Saves